Metal fabrication: Cutting and burning

 A variety of tools are used to cut raw material.
 The most common cutting method is shearing.

 Special band saws for cutting metal have hardened blades and feed mechanisms for even cutting.
 Abrasive cut-off saws, also known as chop saws, are similar to miter saws but have a steel-cutting abrasive disks.
 Cutting torches can cut large sections of steel with little effort.

 Burn tables are CNC (computer-operated) cutting torches, usually powered by natural gas.
 Plasma and laser cutting tables, and water jet cutters, are also common.
 Plate steel is loaded on the table and the parts are cut out as programmed.
 The support table consists of a grid of bars that can be replaced when worn.
 Higher-end burn tables may include CNC punch capability using a carousel of punches and taps.
 In fabrication of structural steel by plasma and laser cutting, robots move the cutting head in three dimensions around the cut material.

 Forming

 Forming converts flat sheet metal into 3-D parts by applying force without adding or removing material.
 The force must be great enough to change the metal's initial shape.
 Forming can be controlled with tools such as punches and dies.
 Machinery can regulate force magnitude and direction.
-Machine-based forming can combine forming and welding to produce lengths of fabricated sheeting (e.g. linear grating for water drainage).
+Machine-based forming can combine forming and welding to produce lengths of fabricated sheeting.
 Most metallic materials, being at least somewhat ductile and capable of considerable permanent deformation without cracking or breaking, lend themselves particularly well to these techniques.

 Proper design and use of tools with machinery creates a repeatable form that can be used to create products for many industries, including jewelry, aerospace, automotive, construction, civil and architectural.